connerccook/Classifier-Decision-Boundaries-and-SVM-Kernels/README.md

 # Classifier-Decision-Boundaries-and-SVM-Kernels

 ##
-This is a machine learning project where I test different classifiers decision boundaries and their effectiveness.
+This is a machine learning project where we test different classifiers decision boundaries and their effectiveness.